 It’s here.
 Black Friday marks the official kickoff of the holiday season.
-If you haven’t already kicked into action getting ready for holiday sales, there’s no more time to waste, especially when it comes to retail product promotions and holiday gift giving.
-Retail sales can make up a significant part of your holiday revenue – or revenue at any time of the year for that matter – and you don’t want to miss out the opportunity to ring up sales.
+If you haven’t already kicked into action getting ready for holiday sales, there’s no more time to waste, especially when it comes to retail product promotions and holiday gift-giving.
+Retail sales can make up a significant part of your holiday revenue – or revenue at any time of the year, for that matter – and you don’t want to miss out on the opportunity to ring up sales.

-To capture the attention of shoppers, you’ll also want to change displays to both educate and entertain clients.
+To capture shoppers' attention, you’ll also want to change displays to both educate and entertain clients.
 In fact, during the holiday season, you may want to change displays several times with a range of holiday themes.
-At home around the fire, a meal around the table, gift giving and deck the halls are just some display themes to capture and captivate shoppers.
+At home, around the fire, a meal around the table, gift-giving, and deck the halls are just some display themes to capture and captivate shoppers.

 Here are some other things to keep in mind about your holiday merchandising:

-Make displays prominent: You’ll want more than one display to feature holiday gift-giving items.
+You’ll want more than one display to feature holiday gift-giving items.
 Your prominent display can be in the front window or reception area, but don’t stop there.
 Have several other displays throughout your spa or massage practice, including treatment rooms and hallways.
-Also offer ready-to-go baskets and wrapped items to make it easy for your clients to pick up a gift for others.
+Also, offer ready-to-go baskets and wrapped items to make it easy for your clients to pick up a gift for others.

-Have well-placed signs: You’ll want more than one sign to highlight retail offers.
-Place signs around your spa or massage practice in places that are sure to be seen.
+You’ll want more than one sign to highlight retail offers—place signs around your spa or massage practice in places that are sure to be seen.
 Messages should be brief and easy to read.
 Avoid handwritten signs.
 Unless you or someone on your team is adept at calligraphy, have the signs professionally designed.

 Finally, visual presentation counts in attracting customers, but you can lose a sale without sufficient help.
 Be sure to have enough staff on hand to help clients with retail purchases.
 While your signage throughout the store may help direct clients to retail displays, it won’t help boost sales if the staff isn’t available to answer questions.